 Leah has directed major revivals for opera houses including Rome, San Francisco, Oslo and Palermo, and the Royal Opera House and ENO in London.
 She has also directed opera and theatre at Lyric Theatre Hammersmith, and co-directed a number of plays with Neil Bartlett for the RoyalCourtTheatre, National Theatre and other theatres.
 In addition, she has been a movement teacher for singers and actors at all the academies in London and has worked with young artists in opera companies around the world.

-Upcoming productions include The Rakes Progress for Festival d’Aix-en-Provence, Tosca and Norma for The Metropolitan Opera.
+Upcoming productions include Tosca and Norma, both for The Metropolitan Opera.